-Soft Point (SP) Bullets Explained
+Soft Point Ammo: SP Bullets Explained

-The soft point isn’t as popular as the hollow point and most people are probably more familiar with the cousin to the soft point, the jacketed soft point or JSP.
-The jacketed soft point is partially jacketed so you have penetration followed by deformation of the nose which leads to “tumbling” through vital organs of large game.
+The soft point isn’t as popular as the hollow point, and most people are probably more familiar with the cousin to the soft point – the jacketed soft point, or JSP.
+The jacketed soft point is partially jacketed, so you have penetration followed by deformation of the nose, which leads to “tumbling” through vital organs of large game.

 Soft Point Features

-Lever-Action Compatible – If you have a lever action rifle, the soft point bullet should already be your best friend.
+- Lever-Action Compatible: If you have a lever-action rifle, the soft point bullet should already be your best friend.
 Since the rounds are stored front to back in tubular mags, flat-point bullets were the most common ammo type until these were truly perfected.
 LEVERevolution is by far the most popular brand for lever-action rifles.

 Soft Point Advantages

 The biggest advantage, aside from the lever-action use, is that these are typically allowed in areas where hollow point bullets have been banned.
 This is as close as you’re going to get to hollow point performance on a soft target.